jbhayback/segregation_models/README.md

 ## Running Unit Tests via Pytest
 1. The Unit Test is using Pytest Framework so please install Pytest before running the test:
    - Note that it is already included as required packages in the requirements.txt
-   - Check the version to make sure it is properly nstalled (the displayed version should be the latest pytest version): **`pytest --version`**
+   - Check the version to make sure it is properly installed (the displayed version should be the latest pytest version): **`pytest --version`**
 2. To start the test, run the command : pytest -q ey_gds_exam_jairdan_babac.py
 3. *(Optional)* You can add customized test cases to test it further.
 Just follow the format from the already created test scenarios.